gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-# Configure SSL for the GitLab Linux package **(FREE SELF)**
+# Configure SSL for a Linux package installation **(FREE SELF)**

-The GitLab Linux package (Omnibus GitLab) supports several common use cases for SSL configuration.
+The Linux package supports several common use cases for SSL configuration.

 By default, HTTPS is not enabled.
 To enable HTTPS, you can: